ilovematchaa/asphalt-art-project/README.md

 1. Describe your project.

-   I decided to creat an image of a heart but with a spiderman face on the inside.
+   I decided to create an image of a heart but with a spiderman face on the inside.

 2. What are two things about your project that you are proud of?